outout14/enplsweb/content/_index.md

 ### AS213253
 AS213253 is a IPv6 only ASN that provides Internet connectivity to me and some _other people_.
 This allows me to improve my skills in OSPF6, BGP-4 and network administration in general.
-I announce 1 /48 IPv6 block.
-I don't have upstreams behind tunnels.
-The network main P.O.P.s are in Dronten, NL and Paris, FR.
+I announce 1 /40 IPv6 block.
+All upstreams are physically connected.
+The network main POPs are in Amsterdam, NL and Paris, FR.
 Anycasted DNS servers and a NAT64 runs on it.

 ---